esironal/code-drop/README.md

-# Codr
+# Code-Drop
-Learn to code, advance your skills, or just create for fun, with Codr.
+Learn to code, advance your skills, or just create for fun, with Code-Drop.